Results

 analysis

 The analysis keyword will give you back a statistical transformation of attributes, optionally filtered.
 It is formed of two (optionally three) sub-blocks defined by the keywords attributes and functions (and optionally filter). attributes should reference attributes of entities, using the format entity_variable.attribute, that the statistical transformations will be applied to. functions should reference one or more function names that apply a statistical transformation: frequency, minimum, maximum, average or stddev.
+Note that LCP currently only supports the function frequency.
 Finally, the optional filter block lets you exclude some lines from the results; for example, specifying frequency > 5 in the filter block below has the effect of excluding lemmas that appear less than 6 times from the myStat1 table.

 Example: